How do you catch measles?

 How to protect your child

-- Check your child’s MMR (measles, mumps, rubella) vaccination status.
-If they have not had the MMR vaccine, get them vaccinated, along with other family members.
+• Check your child’s MMR (measles, mumps, rubella) vaccination status.
+If they have not had the MMR vaccine, get them vaccinated.

 Measles and pregnancy

-Pregnant women who catch the measles during pregnancy are at risk of miscarriage, premature (early) labour and having babies with low birth weight.
-If you are pregnant and know you have encountered someone who has confirmed measles, you should discuss this immediately with your maternity care or doctor.
+Pregnant people who catch the measles during pregnancy are at risk of miscarriage, premature (early) labour and having babies with low birth weight.
+If you are pregnant and know you have encountered someone who has confirmed measles, you should discuss this immediately with your prenatal care or doctor